Action You Can Take Today To Help Your Dog Cope After Lockdown

-Part of this strange and unusual times has enabled us to have a lovely walk with our 4-legged friends and your dog having all his favourite family members home.
+Part of these strange and unusual times has enabled us to have a lovely walk with our 4-legged friends and your dog having all his favourite family members home.

 Separation anxiety is displayed in many different forms.
 It could look or sound like howling, pacing, panting, excessive drooling, scratching at windows and doors, having “accidents” indoors are just some of the signs.